 According to “The Bishop’s Boys,” the Associated Press man that Lorin encountered, Frank Tunison, turned him away because he didn’t find the flights newsworthy.

-In the following days the full reality of the triumph became clearer and Dayton’s newspapers followed up with more extensive and accurate explanations.
+In the following days, the full reality of the triumph became clearer, and Dayton’s newspapers played journalistic catch-up with more extensive and accurate explanations.

 Wilbur talked about their plans to continue work in Kitty Hawk in the spring and that “some experts of the government have become interested.”

 Orville’s statement to the reporter summed up their accomplishment.